nelson888/openGL-sqash-simulation/README.md

 # openGL sqash simulation
-This openGL project displays a simulation of the squash
+This openGL project displays a simulation of the squash.
+It was a group project realized at my school

 ## Getting Started
 These instructions will make you run the project.